harness/developer-hub/tutorials/security-tests/cicd-integrated-pipeline.md

 You can exempt known issues from  `fail_on_severity` so that they don't stop the pipeline even when a scan detects them.
 The following steps outline the workflow:

-1. A developer requests an exemption to a rule and forwards the request to a SecOps user.
+1. A developer requests an exemption for a specific issue and forwards the request to a SecOps user.

 2. The SecOps user approves the request or rejects it.
 Developer users can request exemptions, but only SecOps users can approve them.

+3. If the exemption is approved, and a future scan detects the exempted issue, the pipeline execution will not fail even if the issue meets the `fail_on_severity` threshold.

 </details>

-In this section, you'll create an exemption as a developer and then approve it as SecOps user.
+In this section, you'll create an exemption as a developer and then approve it as a SecOps user.
 (In many real-world scenarios, two separate people will be performing the workflow.)

 1. Make sure that you have the SecOps role assigned to yourself:
-	1. Click **Account Settings** (left menu) > **Access Control**.
+	1. Select **Account Settings** (left menu) > **Access Control**.
-	2. In the **Users** table, click your user profile.
+	2. In the **Users** table, select your user profile.
-	3. Under Role Bindings, click **+Role**.
+	3. Under Role Bindings, select **+Role**.
 	4. Make sure that you have the **Security Testing SecOps** role assigned to yourself.

      ![](./static/sto-integrated-workflows-01.png)

-2. Go to the Security Tests page for the build you ran previously: In the pipeline Studio, click **Execution History** (top right) and then click the last successful build you ran before the failed build.
+2. Go to the Security Tests page for the build you ran previously: In the pipeline Studio, select **Execution History** (top right) and then select the last successful build you ran before the failed build.

-  In the following step, you will create an Ignore request for each of the two critical issues found: `subprocess_popen_with_shell_equals_true` (only in the current scan) and `haslib` (common to the baseline scan).
+  In the following step, you will create an exemption for each of the two critical issues found: `subprocess_popen_with_shell_equals_true` (only in the current scan) and `hashlib` (common to the baseline scan).

 3. In the **Security Tests** tab, do the following steps for each critical issue:
 	1. Select the critical issue in the issues table (bottom left) to open **Issue Details**.